 “Of course!”
 I turn around and smile cheerfully, as though I have not a care in the world.
 We agreed not to worry, therefore…I shall try.

 Sweetly he smiles at the sight of me, so genuinely that, for a moment at least, all doubt washes away.
-Gently he places his hand upon my back, and whispers a small incantation to shut out the lamp.
-I look up slightly in a panic, hoping Florence did not notice; but, it appears he does not.
+Gently he places his hand upon my back, and whispers a small incantation to blow out the lamp.
+I look up slightly in a panic, hoping Florence did not notice; yet, it appears he does not.